Umbraco Hosting: Compare Hosting

 There are dozens of alternatives to Umbraco.
 The most obvious competitor is WordPress, the current market leader among CMS platforms.

 A direct comparison between these two systems is difficult since they target completely different audiences.

 WordPress is, by far, the most popular CMS on the market.
 It has gained a following among a variety of websites of all sizes and is almost universally supported by web hosting companies around the world.
-As an open source solution, WordPress has countless themes, plugins and add-ons to modify and customize your website.
+As an open-source product, WordPress has countless themes, plugins, and add-ons to modify and customize your website.

 In spite of these advantages, however, WordPress does have some limitations.
-Quite a bit of available functionality requires the use of plugins, too many of which may have a negative impact on your website’s performance.
+Quite a bit of available functionality requires the use of plugins.
+Installing too many plugins may have a negative impact on your website's performance.
 As a result, this can be an issue when scaling to meet demand.
-It’s not that WordPress can’t scale, and scale effectively, but steps should be taken to ensure that performance does not deteriorate.
+It's not that WordPress can't scale, and scale effectively, but steps should be taken to ensure that performance does not deteriorate.

-In contrast, Umbraco includes by default several features that require plugins to duplicate in WordPress.
-Umbraco’s user-friendliness is a significant advantage, as it requires less tinkering than WordPress.
-WordPress also has no direct equivalent to Umbraco’s human-friendly CSS rules either.
+In contrast, Umbraco includes, by default, several features that WordPress requires plugins for.
+Umbraco's user-friendliness is a significant advantage, as it requires less tinkering than WordPress.

 One large disadvantage Umbraco has been its reliance on .NET and Microsoft technologies.
-While there are ample web hosting companies that provide Microsoft IIS-based hosting, VPS and dedicated services, such plans are usually more expensive than competing LAMP-based hosting services.
-This is due in large part to the licensing fees hosting companies must pay for the use of Microsoft software, fees that are passed on to the end-user.
+While there are ample web hosting companies that provide Microsoft IIS-based hosting, VPS, and dedicated servers, such plans are usually more expensive than competing LAMP-based hosting services.
+This is due in large part to the licensing fees hosting companies must pay for the use of Microsoft software.

 The answer to that question depends largely on your goals and level of expertise, as well as your preferred hosting platform.